tomwhartung/jmws_accoutrements/doc/ubuntu/specific_hosts/2016-jane/6b-analysis_of_requirements.md

 We first started this so we could play around with Progressive Web Apps (PWAs).

-1. For PWA development, we do not need https on the local host.
+* For PWA development, we do not need https on the local host.
-2. If at some point it turns out that we do need https on the local host, we can just learn to live with the ugly red "Not secure" message.
+* If at some point it turns out that we do need https on the local host, we can just learn to live with the ugly red "Not secure" message.

 ### Forms and Search

+As time has progressed, this is inreasingly looking like a great idea:

-This really looks like a good idea if we are going to host forms and rely on google search results to bring visitors to the site.
+* If we are going to host forms, we should be using https.
+* If we want google search results to bring visitors to the site.
+* If we want to sell **anything** online with total transparency, https is the way to go!

+### Https Is a Must-Have!

+Wordpress (and others?) are starting to display a notice when accessing the admin panel via http.

+Once we get one site going, switching the others over should be a cinch.

 # Re-considering the Goals